2017 Route Details Below (2018 may change slightly)

-If 35km isn’t enough for you, then we have the 52km route which has 1200m of climbing.
-The 52km route splits from the shorter route at the 27km marker.
+If 35km isn’t enough for you, then we have the 50km route which has 1200m of climbing.
+The 50km route splits from the shorter route at the 27km marker.

 The biggest climb of the day comes at the beginning, a long steady climb, with a mixture of forest roads and byways taking riders to the highest point of the day.
 After navigating around the Usk Reservoir riders head onto open moorland and a fun, sheep track section and then a exciting descent that leads to a feed station and route split.
-From the split point, another steady climb will take riders onto another fantastic descent, used in 2015 and then passed the abandoned mill.
+From the split point, another steady climb will take riders onto another fantastic descent, used for several f the Cross Mountain events that passes the abandoned mill.
 The course then rejoins back at the split point, making it an additional loop.
 A flat, but tough bridleway followed by tiny back roads will lead riders to the final descent, the same as previous years and one that has become a feature of the event.

 A total of 3 feed stations, approximately – 20km, 27km & 42km distances.